aucareer/classify-customer-feedback/README.md

 ### 1. Create a new GCP project
 -------------------------------
 Create a new GCP project and link it to your billing account.
-Note down the PROJECT_ID

 ### 2. Setup gcloud
 ----------------------------------